backtrace-labs/verneuil/README.md

-In keeping with this conservative approach to replication, the local database file on disk remains the source of truth, and the VFS is fully compatible with sqlite's default `unix` VFS, even for concurrent (with file locking) accesses.
-Verneuil stores all state that must persist across sqlite transactions on disk, so multiple processes can still access and replicate the same database with Verneuil.
+In keeping with this conservative approach to replication, the local database file on disk remains the source of truth, and the VFS is fully compatible with SQLite's default `unix` VFS, even for concurrent (with file locking) accesses.
+Verneuil stores all state that must persist across SQLite transactions on disk, so multiple processes can still access and replicate the same database with Verneuil.

-Verneuil also paces all API calls (with a [currently hardcoded] limit of 30 call/second/process) to avoid "surprising" cloud bills, and decouples the sqlite VFS from the replication worker threads that upload data to a remote blob store with a crash-safe buffer directory that bounds its worst-case disk footprint to roughly four times the size of the source database file.
+Verneuil also paces all API calls (with a [currently hardcoded] limit of 30 call/second/process) to avoid "surprising" cloud bills, and decouples the SQLite VFS from the replication worker threads that upload data to a remote blob store with a crash-safe buffer directory that bounds its worst-case disk footprint to roughly four times the size of the source database file.
 It's thus always safe to disable access to the blob store: buffered replication data may grow over time, but always within bounds.

-Replacing the default unix VFS with Verneuil impacts local sqlite operations, of course: writes must be slower, in order to queue updates for replication.
-However, this slowdown is usually proportional to the time it took to perform the write itself, and often dominated by the *two* `fsync`s incurred by sqlite transaction commits in rollback mode.
+Replacing the default unix VFS with Verneuil impacts local SQLite operations, of course: writes must be slower, in order to queue updates for replication.
+However, this slowdown is usually proportional to the time it took to perform the write itself, and often dominated by the *two* `fsync`s incurred by SQLite transaction commits in rollback mode.
 In addition, the additional replication logic runs with the write lock downgraded to a read lock, so subsequent transactions only block on the new replication step once